DOI10.47051/TKDS5945

 Figure 1: Individuals of Riama colomaromani from Sigchos, Cotopaxi province, Ecuador. j=juvenile.

-Natural history: Riama colomaromani is a rarely seen lizard that nevertheless occurs in high densities in some select microhabitats of Andean ecosystems ranging from pristine high evergreen montane forests and cloud forests to pastures nearby forest border.4,5 This reptile has semi-fossorial habits, being found under rocks, buried under soft dark soil, or in dirt walls among roots and rotten logs.1,2 All individuals have been found close to roads in transformed landscapes characterized by pastures and secondary vegetation.1,2 Most of these sites can be far from water, but some of them are close to ditches, small waterfalls, and ponds.2 When dug up or otherwise exposed, individuals of R. colomaromani will quickly flee underground.
+Natural history: Riama colomaromani is a rarely seen lizard that nevertheless occurs in high densities in some select microhabitats of Andean ecosystems ranging from pristine high evergreen montane forests and cloud forests to pastures near forest borders.4,5 This reptile has semi-fossorial habits, being found under rocks, buried under soft dark soil, or in dirt walls among roots and rotten logs.1,2 All individuals have been found close to roads in transformed landscapes characterized by pastures and secondary vegetation.1,2 Most of these sites can be far from water, but some of them are close to ditches, small waterfalls, and ponds.2 When dug up or otherwise exposed, individuals of R. colomaromani will quickly flee underground.
 If captured, they may bite or readily shed the tail.
 Coloma’s Lightbulb-Lizards are susceptible to high temperatures, dying if exposed to the sun or even if handled for longer than just a few seconds.2

 Reader support helps us keep the Reptiles of Ecuador book 100% free.